lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 model?
 Well clearly not, because I've just given the game away.
 But I believe there are some important differences to the traditional approach for parameterizing a model.
 Philosophically, our variables
-$\inducingVector$ are variables that augment the the model.
+$\inducingVector$ are variables that augment the model.
 We have not yet made any assumptions by introducing them.
 Normally the parameterization of the model instantiates assumptions, but this is not happening here.
 In particular note that we have *not* assumed that the